jmclean-coder/carecast_frontend/README.md

 <br />
 - Fork and clone this repository to your desired install directory.
 - Navigate to that directory and open it in your code editor
-- In your terminal run `npm i` to install require all other node packages
+- In your terminal run `npm install` to install require all other node packages
 <br />

 If you do not have the above dependencies: